George Tweedy

-George Jacob Tweedy (8 January 1913 – 23 April 1987) was an English footballer who played goalkeeper and earned one cap for England.
-He was a one club player for Grimsby Town.
+George Jacob Tweedy (8 January 1913 – 23 April 1987) was an English footballer who played as a goalkeeper.
+He was a one club player for Grimsby Town and earned one cap for England.

-He went on to play 347 league games in a World War II interrupted career spanning 20 years.
+He played 347 league games in a World War II interrupted career spanning 20 years.
 He is considered to be Grimsby's "best ever goalkeeper".

-Grimsby Town
+Club career

-Born in the rural mining town of Willington, County Durham, Tweedy first played for Durham Schools and then his hometown club Willington F. C. He made his debut for Grimsby against Bradford City on 19 November 1932 upon replacement of Read, the regular goalkeeper, who had a broken finger.
+Born in the rural mining town of Willington, County Durham, Tweedy first played for Durham Schools and then his hometown club Willington F. C. He made his debut for Grimsby against Bradford City on 19 November 1932 upon the replacement of Read, the regular goalkeeper, who had a broken finger.
 At the time of his debut, Grimsby had just been relegated from the First Division, they rejoined the top division in Tweedy's second season with the club by winning the Second Division championship.
 This led to six consecutive seasons in the top division, two FA Cup semi finals, the club's highest ever league ranking as fifth and Tweedy winning his only England cap.
 He went on to miss the second FA Cup semi-final to an injury and was replaced by Moulson, who also injured himself during that semi-final match.